 Eventually, General Dynamics sold off the equipment, and none of the efforts to reopen Quincy as a shipyard succeeded.
 On a brighter note, the USS Salem (CA-139) returned to its birthplace to become the main attraction for the United States Naval Shipbuilding Museum at the former Quincy yard in 1994.

 With thanks to the Haze Gray and Underway Naval History Information Center, http://www.hazegray.org/navhist/.

-About the author of this story: Leo Caisse of East Providence, R.I., recently published the book, The Civilian Conservation Corps: A Guide to Their Works in Rhode Island.
-He has also published a number of historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
-He has a B.A. and M.A. in American History from Providence College and he lives in East Providence, R.I.
+About the author of this story: Leo Caisse of East Providence, R.I., passed away in 2020.
+He published the book, The Civilian Conservation Corps: A Guide to Their Works in Rhode Island.
+He also published a number of historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
+Leo earned a B.A. and M.A. in American History from Providence College.